PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 ## Ensuring a mathematically controlled comparison

 If you followed the tutorial, you were likely confused and disappointed in our negative autoregulating transcription factor *Y*.
-It may not be surprising that by allowing *Y* to turn itself off, we wound up with a simulation in which the final concentration of *Y* is less than in the case of only simple regulation of *Y* by *X*.
-It seems like we are back at square one; why in the world, then, would negative autoregulation be so common?
+The figure below shows a plot of *Y* particles for the two simulations.
+The first simulation, in which we only have upregulation of *Y* by *X*, is shown in red, and the second simulation, which includes negative autoregulation of *Y*, is shown in yellow.

 ![image-center](../assets/images/nar_unequal_graph.PNG){: .align-center}

+By allowing *Y* to slow its own transcription, we wound up with a simulation in which the final concentration of *Y* was lower than when we only had upregulation of *Y* by *X*.
+It seems like we are back at square one; why in the world would negative autoregulation be so common?

-The answer to the quandary posed in the previous section is that the model we have built was not controlled to ensure that a fair comparison between the two systems.
-In particular, it is critical that the two simulations that we build should be controlled so that they have approximately the *same* steady-state concentration of *Y*.
+The answer to our quandary is that the model we built was not controlled to ensure a fair comparison between the two systems.
+In particular, the two simulations that we build must be controlled so that they have approximately the *same* steady-state concentration of *Y*.
 Ensuring this equal footing for the two simulations is called a **mathematically controlled comparison.**[^Savageau]

 **STOP:** How can we change the parameters of our models to obtain a mathematically controlled comparison?
 {: .notice--primary}